 Split cells using Excel formulas

-Our final option is to use standard Excel formulas.
-These give us the ability to split text using any rules we can program into our formulas.
+In answering the question of how to split a cell in Excel, our final option is to use standard Excel formulas.
+These give us the ability to split the contents of a cell using any rules we can program into our formulas.
 While formulas are very powerful, they also require our skill rather than using a point-and-click interface.

-The most useful functions for splitting cells are:
+The most useful functions to split multiple cells are:

 Returns the specified number of characters from the start of a text string.